gvwilson/sensibleadventures/cloudherd/new.md

 everything they couldn't pick up *right away*.

 Limping and stumbling in singles and pairs, the men began to clamber onto Pillow's back.
+A few still wore their battle masks, but most had tied them out of the way on the backs of their helmets.
+It made them look like a doll Noxy had once seen with one happy face and one sad, except the soldiers faces were fierce and weary.

 The older cloudherds helped the worst injured, and had others move apart to keep their weight balanced.
 As they were doing this, one of the soldiers stopped in front of Aft and began to argue, pointing at a larger tent set up a short distance away from the others.
 Other soldiers joined in, until Aft was partly surrounded by a half-circle of angry men.

 Finally he threw up his hands in surrender.
 Taking the horn from his belt, he blew two long notes, then windmilled his arm and pointed to